Abdominal Compartment Syndrome

 - Intra-abdominal hypertension (IAH) = sustained intra-abdominal pressure >12 mmHg

-- Primary - occurs due to abdominal/pelvic process - bleed from trauma or ruptured vessel, liver transplant, retroperitoneal hemorrhage, or intra-abdominal sepsis
+- - Abdominal compartment syndrome is IAH >20 mmHg plus end-organ dysfunction.
+It is not graded but is an all-or-nothing diagnosis. - Primary - occurs due to abdominal/pelvic process - bleed from trauma or ruptured vessel, liver transplant, retroperitoneal hemorrhage, or intra-abdominal sepsis

 - Secondary - occurs from resuscitation for an extra-abdominal process such as burns, sepsis, or ARDS